harsh183/sail21-whacky-web-bots/slides.md

 # Going further

-* This was just a start of a few simple things you can do combining programming and web browsers.
+* Things can get more complex.

 * Instead of taking command line inputs we can have a GUI or a config file.